awie3di/docs/articles/quickstart/native/android/06-calling-apis.md

 ::: panel Complete the previous tutorials
 Before you continue with this tutorial, make sure that you have completed the previous tutorials.
 This tutorial assumes that:
-* You have completered the [Session Handling](/quickstart/native/android/03-session-handling tutorial and you know how to handle the `Credentials` object.
+* You have completed the [Session Handling](/quickstart/native/android/03-session-handling tutorial and you know how to handle the `Credentials` object.
 * You have set up a backend application as API.
 To learn how to do it, follow one of the [backend tutorials](https://auth0.com/docs/quickstart/backend).
 :::